 Child and Adolescent Psychoanalytic Psychotherapy Program

-The Child and Adolescent Psychoanalytic Psychotherapy Program (CAPP) is a program which follows a child’s development from birth through adolescence, examining, and building on the internal and external challenges inherent in the experience of the child.
-Licensed students become more knowledgeable and effective in treating the complex intrapsychic, interpersonal, and behavioral issues utilizing evidenced based treatment approaches.
+The Child and Adolescent Psychoanalytic Psychotherapy Program (CAPP) follows a child’s development from birth through adolescence, examining and building on the internal and external challenges inherent in the experience of the child.
+Licensed students become more knowledgeable and effective in treating complex intrapsychic, interpersonal, and behavioral issues utilizing evidenced-based treatment approaches.
 Additionally, the program addresses the importance of initiating and maintaining alliances with parents during the treatment process.
-Our focus is on fostering and understanding of the variety of constellations that compose the “parental couple” today (LGBT, adoptive, divorced, immigrant, single parent).
+Our focus is on fostering an understanding of the variety of constellations that compose the “parental couple” today (LGBT, adoptive, divorced, immigrant, single parent).